 NABP offers discounts for military members and their spouses.
-Active military members will be reimbursed for 100% of the registration fee, and their spouses will be reimbursed for 50% of the fee.
+Active military members, reserves, and veterans will be reimbursed for 100% of the registration fee, and their spouses will be reimbursed for 50% of the fee.
 Reimbursement of examination registration fees apply to a single attempt on the NAPLEX.
 Fees for repeat attempts will not be reimbursed.
 To learn more, contact Customer Service.

 Colorado, Maine, Oregon, and/or Utah Candidates for Licensure

-NABP confirms eligibility to test for candidates who select Colorado and/or Utah as their primary state of eligibility.
+NABP confirms eligibility to test for candidates who select Colorado, Maine, Oregon, and/or Utah as their primary state of eligibility.
 A NAPLEX/MPJE Eligibility Request form must be completed and returned to NABP.